Cooking Gorgeous

 Notes

-• The vegetarian version is as delicious as the meaty one.
-Add some extra vegetables such as carrots, celery, or peppers, use vegetable stock and you have a delicious vegetarian bean stew.
+• The vegetarian version is just as delicious as the meaty one.
+Add extra vegetables such as carrots, celery, or peppers, use vegetable stock, and you'll have a tasty vegetarian bean stew.

-• If you use shop-bought stock, taste your stew before adding any extra salt as they already contain some.
-Always add salt at the end of the cooking process for slow-cooked dishes.
+• If you use shop bought stock, taste before adding extra salt since it is often already salted.
+Always add salt toward the end of cooking.

-• The cooking time might vary depending on the meat cut and size you use.
+• Cooking time will vary a little depending on the cut and size of meat you use.

 Nutrition